- Rating: 4.5 Star

 - Room Type: Chalet; 2 Bedroom; 4 Bedroom; 5 Bedroom

 Historic Jackson town maintains its Wild West charm.
 Busy tourist areas are filled with wooden sidewalks and old-style wooden fronted buildings, just like in the cowboy movies.
 (John Wayne filmed his first speaking part in Jackson Hole in 1932.)
-At night trees shimmer with fairy lights, there’s ice skating on the outdoor rink, and plenty of sophisticated restaurants, stylish bars and lively drinking holes to explore.
+At night, trees shimmer with fairy lights, there’s ice skating on the outdoor rink, and plenty of sophisticated restaurants, stylish bars, and lively drinking holes to explore.

-Jackson Hole’s 2,500 acres (1,011 hectare) ski area lays claim to the 3rd longest vertical drop in the US – 4139 feet (1,2162 m).
-Almost 39 feet (12 metres) of snow falls each season and the powder here can be some of the lightest you will experience.
+Jackson Hole’s 2,500 acres (1,011 hectares) ski area lays claim to the 3rd longest vertical drop in the US – 4139 feet (1,2162 m).
+Almost 39 feet (12 m) of snow falls each season and the powder here can be some of the lightest you will experience.
 The mountain is famous for Corbet’s Couloir, a double black diamond chute almost vertical at the top, and usually requiring a bold leap over rock to enter.

-Jackson is well placed for side trips to world famous Yellowstone National Park and Grand Teton National Park.
-Wildlife abounds throughout the area and it is common to spot bison, elk, coyotes and foxes and more, simply on the drive from the airport to your hotel.
+Jackson is well placed for side trips to world-famous Yellowstone National Park and Grand Teton National Park.
+Wildlife abounds throughout the area and it is common to spot bison, elk, coyotes and foxes, and more, simply on the drive from the airport to your hotel.

 Teton Village offers much high-end lodging.
 The Four Seasons has a lovely outdoor heated landscaped pool area complete with waterfalls tumbling over boulders.
 Other upscale hotels include the stylish Snake River Lodge & Spa where the impressive indoor pool area is perfect for family-friendly apres-skiing fun and games.
 The town of Jackson offers the full gamut of accommodation styles.